databrary/design/references/DMPTool-outline.md

 - Links to useful disciplinary and institutional resources
 - Templates from 21 public and private funding agencies

-####Uptake
-- 7K users in 3 years
-- 4,400 plans built
+Uptake: 7K users in 3 years, 4,400 plans built

-####Outreach functions:
-- Monthly webinars
-- Focus groups from user community
-- Detailed use cases for funding agencies to see
+# WIZARD

 ##Data management plan features:
 ### Roles and responsibilities